nastch2000/starter-academic/content/publication/schumacher2012vehicle/index.md

 publication: In *IEEE International Conference on Communications (ICC), Ottawa, Canada*
 publication_short: In *ICC2012*

-abstract: During the last few years, vehicle-to-vehicle (V2V) wireless communication has become a key objective for enabling.
-Particularly, we quantify the packet delivery ratio (PDR) and received signal strength indication (RSSI) levels associated with different scenario conditions with respect to vehicle positioning, intersection geometry and trafﬁc density.
+abstract: During the last few years, vehicle-to-vehicle (V2V) wireless communication has become a key objective for enabling future cooperative safety applications, such as intersection colli- sion warning.
+In this paper, we present the results of a 5.9 GHz V2V performance measurement campaign at four different urban intersections under NLOS conditions using commercial off-the- shelf wireless interface cards which meet the 802.11p and ITS- G5 specifications.
+Particularly, we quantify the packet delivery ratio (PDR) and received signal strength indication (RSSI) levels associated with different scenario conditions with respect to vehicle positioning, intersection geometry and traffic density.
 We determine reliable communication ranges which constitute an important metric for V2V collision avoidance applications.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.